dragon-fire-fly/venom/README.md

     h1-color: #126100 = rgb(18,97,0);

-### Typography
+## Typography
 The following fonts were selected from Google Fonts:
 - _Berkshire Swash_ was chosen for the main "Love Venom" logo and h2 titles as it is a large, bold font with a calligraphic flair, perfect for titles.
 - _Lobster Two_ was chosen for the nav bar and main page photo labels as it is a visually appealing, joined-up style which is still easier to read.
 The Lobster family of fonts have different versions of each letter and the optimal variation is automatically selected to best fit its position in the word, ensuring an aesthetically pleasing joined-up effect..
 Lobster Two has thinner text than the original Lobster text which makes it appear a little more delicate.
-- _Amira_ was chosen for the main body text as it retains a calligraphic charachter but is an easily readable font with generous line spacing.
+- _Arima_ was chosen for the main body text as it retains a calligraphic charachter but is an easily readable font with generous line spacing.

 ![typography](documentation/features/typography.jpg)